-We have established relationships with contract research organizations, universities and other institutions, which we utilize to perform many of the day-today activities associated with our drug development.
+We have established relationships with contract research organizations ("CROs"), universities and other institutions, which we utilize to perform many of the day-to-day activities associated with our drug development.
 Where possible, we have sought to include leading scientific investigators and advisors to enhance our internal capabilities.
 Research and development issues are reviewed internally by our executive management and supporting scientific team.

-Research and development expenses totaled \$5.1 million and \$5.6 million for the fiscal years ended December 31, 2020 and 2019, respectively.
-We have decreased slightly our research and development expenses related to PEDMARKTM as the Company's efforts have shifted to pre-commercialization activities with some continued regulatory and manufacturing expenses associated with the resubmission of the NDA for PEDMARKTM in response to the CRL discussed above under the heading "Business - Overview - Product Candidate" and elsewhere in this Annual Report.
+Research and development expenses totaled \$5.0 million and \$5.1 million for the fiscal years ended December 31, 2021 and 2020, respectively.
+We have decreased slightly our research and development expenses related to PEDMARKTM as our efforts have maintained over fiscal 2020 and 2021 with a mix of pre-commercialization activities with some continued regulatory and manufacturing expenses associated with the resubmission of the NDA for PEDMARKTM in response to the CRLs discussed above under the heading "Business - Overview - Product Candidate" and elsewhere in this Annual Report.